Best things to do in Paso Robles

 Paso Robles may be wine country, but there is plenty of room for beer.
 Take a Paso Robles beer tasting tour and learn about all the craft beers and ales made right here in our back yard.

 - Firestone Walker Brewing Company offers beer tasting tours in the Tap Room restaurant and complimentary guided tours of their brew house and cellar by appointment throughout the week.
 Tours last about 20-30 minutes, space is very limited and reservations are required at least 24 hours in advance.
-The brewery is located at 1400 Ramada Dr. in Paso Robles, CA. Call for reservations (805) 225-5911 x 638.
+The brewery is located at 1400 Ramada Dr. in Paso Robles, CA. Call for reservations (805) 225-5913.

-- BarrelHouse Brewing Company offers beer tastings daily.
-Tours are held Friday through Sunday starting at 2 p.m.
-Tours will fill up, please arrive early and check in at the bar to secure your spot.
+- BarrelHouse Brewing Company offers beer tastings at their beer garden with games and concerts on site.
 Barrelhouse Brewing Company is located at 3055 Limestone Way in Paso Robles, call (805) 296-1128.

 - Silva Brewing is located at 525 Pine St., Suite B. It can be accessed from the Pour House or from the alley behind the buildings.
-It’s open 3 to 7 p.m.
-Thursday and Friday, and noon to 5 p.m.
-Saturday and Sunday.
+It’s open noon to 5 p.m.
+Wednesday, Thursday, Saturday and Sunday, and noon to 6 p.m.
+Friday.

 Olive oil tasting